Nobody ever says, “I want to be a pool guy when I grow up.”

 Jim had been very impressed with Jason’s drive, work ethic, and ability to quickly learn new skills.

-So, when Jason told Jim he wanted to leave home building and move on to pools, Jim’s reaction was one that would dramatically alter the course of both their lives:
+So, when Jason told Jim he wanted to leave home building and move on to pools, Jim’s reaction dramatically altered the course of both their lives:

 “If you’re going to go and build swimming pools, then I’d like to join you.”